aniruddhballal/VenPay/README.md

 - [x] TASK 214: further simplify and disintegrate the remaining.css
 - [x] TASK 215: filter-search. notifications. compactification/expansification (add more details, remove more, hover-expand, new pages?)
 - [x] TASK 219: Inline hover edit UI can be wayyyyy better.
-- [x] TASK 220: Reduce number of exports from expandCardStyles.ts
 - [x] TASK 223: Consider converting ProductEditorHooks into a named export from hooks/index.ts
 - [x] TASK 226: Redundant styling in expandCardStyles.ts